 Without a second thought, the young woman retrieved a half-coin and handed it to the witch.
 She took her purchase, gave the vendor Cobbfern a quick look, and left.
 The man’s frown deepened and his lips moved as he muttered under his breath.
 The witch gave him a nod and turned her back on him.

 At this break in customers, Tildy scanned the crowd, eager to see familiar faces and new ones alike.
-While most of the market’s patrons were human, other peoples did make regular appearances: gruff dwarves, rotund obolongolongs, and even aloof elves.
-Occasionally, hresh, gimbals, and abrundas would visit from their distant lands.
+While most of the market’s patrons were Human, other peoples did shop the market throughout the year: gruff Dwarves, rotund Obolongolongs, and even aloof Elves.
+Occasionally, Hresh, Gimbals, and Abrundas would visit from their distant lands.

 Her eyes fell upon the mad scrivener, who sat nearby scribbling on a scrap of paper, as he ever did, charcoal rod in hand.
 Seeing that she watched him, he quickly crammed the fragment into his satchel, which appeared stuffed with rubbish.
 She knew it actually contained all his captured notes and snatches of writing.
-He pointed a finger and said, “My words nan’t for you!” and then he scrambled away.
+He pointed a finger and said, “My words nan’t for you!” before scrambling away.

-Tildy shook her head, and then noticed an older man watching them surreptitiously, not far from Cobbfern.
+Tildy shook her head, noticing an older man watching them surreptitiously, not far from Cobbfern.
 He wasn’t hiding, but he wasn’t making his intentions clear, either.
-His mess of gray hair and the state of his clothes suggested he’d spent many days living out of doors.
-Terrible at guessing age, Tildy thought him about the same age as the witch, though she was probably wrong.
+His mess of grey hair and the state of his clothes suggested he’d spent many days living out of doors.
+Terrible at guessing age, she thought him about the same age as the witch, though she was probably wrong.
 His skin was browned by the sun or by lineage.
 Either way, he bore the look of one not often seen in this country.
-Tildy hoped he would come to their table so she could hear tales of distant lands.
+She hoped he would come to their table so she could hear tales of distant lands.
 His clothes, too, were strange.
 He wore heavy pants designed to accept much wear, though they were long stained from dirt and the cuffs were frayed.
 His shirtsleeves were an endless crisscross of creases, some with threadbare folds.
 A traveling cloak hung from his belt.
 His dark brown leather boots looked soft, with soles thick and hearty.

 It was the pipe that caught her full attention, however.
 Slender and pale green, as though made from living sapling, it extended in a long gentle curve away from his lips.
 Unlike other pipes, tendrils of smoke spilled out of the bowl like water and tumbled to the ground.
 Even from this distance, her keen nose caught its pungent smell: a foreign scent, bitter but not unpleasant.